Runout-Studio/Lightning-Framework/README.md

 Lightning Framework is a ready-to-use code to write a game without GUI, unlike Lightning Engine.\
 The features is including S.A.M.(Smart Assets Manager) and T.A.G.(Talantless Audio Generator)

+The goal for Lightning Framework is to be easily accessible by anyone by providing Python script layer.\
+And let anybody be able to make their own framework with our template.